34-Year-Old Outfielder – Free Agent

-Signed a minor league contract with the White Sox in August of 2015.
+Signed a minor league deal with the Tigers in January 2016.

-Mayberry was released by the White Sox organization on Wednesday.
+Mayberry was released by the Tigers on Friday, Jason Beck of MLB.com reports.

 To instantly reveal our fantasy analysis of every player – including John Mayberry – simply subscribe now.

 |Career (View All)||574||1,519||1,386||172||326||142||83||3||56||180||15||7||119||351||0||5||9||.235||.299||.421||.720|